Getting started with the cf CLI

 SPACE AUDITOR louie@example.com

-For more information about the cf org-users command, see the Cloud Foundry CLI Reference Guide.
-For more information about the cf space-users command, see the Cloud Foundry CLI Reference Guide.
+For more information about the cf org-users command, use cf org-users --help.
+For more information about the cf space-users command, use cf space-users --help.

 Manage roles